 An event landing page is arguably the most important thing for any event marketing strategy.
 Why?
 Because it contains everything someone who’s thinking of attending needs to know.
 The event page contains key details about the event itself—like the date, time, and location.
 Without it, nobody would turn up… Or know that it was happening!

 The goal of an event landing page is to encourage visitors to attend your event.
-With an opt-in registration form to send information directly to your attendee, you’ll judge success based on the number of email addresses you pick up through your landing page.
+With a registration form to collect signups and send information directly to your attendee, you’ll judge success based on the number of email addresses you pick up through your opt-in page.

 (Bonus: This sign-up form allows you to collect information about the people attending your event.
 You can add custom fields that ask for other data, such as your attendee’s age, location, or company size.
 You can use this further along in your event marketing campaign.)